 |Less than 27||Low||<25%|

 You will need very good grades in high school to get into SUNY at Binghamton.
 The average high school GPA of the admitted freshman class at SUNY at Binghamton was 3.6 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #17 in New York for highest average GPA.
 Even with a competitive GPA, admission to Binghamton University will be challenging as the school denies more applicants than it admits.

 |High School GPA||Freshmen Within Range||Admission Chances|